Greater Albania: World War II

-The Albanian Fascist Party became the ruling party of the Italian Protectorate of Albania in 1939 and the prime minister Shefqet Verlaci approved the possible administrative union of Albania and Italy, because he wanted the Italian support in order to get the union of Kosovo, Chameria and other "Albanian irredentism" into Greater Albania.
+The Albanian Fascist Party became the ruling party of the Italian Protectorate of Albania in 1939 and the prime minister Shefqet Verlaci approved the possible administrative union of Albania and Italy, because he wanted Italian support for the union of Kosovo, Chameria and other "Albanian irredentism" into Greater Albania.
 Indeed, this unification was realized after the Axis occupation of Yugoslavia and Greece from spring 1941.
 The Albanian fascists claimed in May 1941 that nearly all the Albanian populated territories were united to Albania.

-Between May 1941 and September 1943, Benito Mussolini placed nearly all the land inhabited by ethnic Albanians under the jurisdiction of an Albanian quisling government.
-That included parts of the region of Kosovo, parts of Vardar Macedonia and some small border areas of Montenegro.
-In Chameria an Albanian high commissioner, Xhemil Dino, was appointed by the Italians, but the area remained under the control of the Italian military command in Athens and so technically remained a region of Greece.
+Between May 1941 and September 1943, Benito Mussolini placed nearly all territory inhabited by ethnic Albanians under a quisling Albanian government.
+That included parts of Kosovo, parts of Vardar Macedonia, and some border areas of Montenegro.
+In Chameria, an Albanian high commissioner, Xhemil Dino, was appointed by the Italians, but the area remained under the control of the Italian military command in Athens, and so technically remained a region of Greece.

-When the Germans occupied the area and substituted the Italians, they maintained the borders created by Mussolini, but after World War II the Albanian borders were returned by the Allies to the pre-war status.
+When the Germans occupied the area and replaced the Italians, they maintained the borders created by Mussolini.
+However, after World War II, the Allies returned borders to their pre-war status.